eighty20results/pmpro-limit-post-views/readme.txt

 Inspired by a few news outlet sites which adds an overlay for paywall protected content.
 Admin can configure settings for much of the content should be unencrypted/unblurred (# of paragraphs), and what content (page) should act as the Call-To-Action overlay.
 The CTA overlay should indicate what prospective members need to do in order to gain access (show the membership levels protecting this content, for instance).

-The CTA (list(s) membership levels that are currently protecting the underlying (encrypted) content.
+The CTA can be any page you want it to be.
+The idea is to provide compelling (but short) copy to make your readers want to pay for the underlying (encrypted) content.
 The randomizer uses a pseudo-random character generator, so it's not "straight forward" to identify the actual content even if the user is CSS savvy & can "unblur" the page in their browser's development console.

 == Installation ==